kaif-00/solo-leveling/README.md

-This is the solo leveling system which gives you tasks and ask questions also gives point based on the tasks if not completed then it also gives penalty to
+This is the solo leveling system which have an ai groq that gives user tasks and ask questions, also gives points based on the tasks if not completed then it also gives penalty to.